igorboss/knowledge-base/__source/pages/installation-guide.md

 #### SNOMED
 - SNOWSTORM_URL.
 The root URL of the Snowstorm server.
 - SNOWSTORM_BRANCH.
 The SNOMED edition on the Snowstorm server is used by default.
 For example: `SNOWSTORM_BRANCH=MAIN/SNOMEDCT-EE` for Estonian Edition, `SNOWSTORM_BRANCH=MAIN` for International Edition.
-- SNOWSTORM_USER and SNOWSTORM_PASSWORD if your Snowstorm server uses basic authentication.
+- SNOWSTORM_USER and SNOWSTORM_PASSWORD.
+In the case your Snowstorm server uses basic authentication.
+- SNOWSTORM_NAMESPACE.
+The SNOMED CT Namespace Identifier was used to generate the concept and description identifier.
+Find your namespace from the list: https://cis.ihtsdotools.org/info/index.html?home=namespaces.

 #### Github
 - GITHUB_APP_NAME.
 The GitHub App.
 Read more information on [GitHub application page](page:github-application).